cisco7507/LangId-mr/langid_service/README.md

 Audio loader robustness

 Parallel to the gate logic, the service now prefers `libsndfile` (via the Python `soundfile` binding) for decoding uploaded audio.
 This improves support for PCM variants such as 24-bit WAV files that previously caused worker crashes (`Unsupported sample width: 3`).
 When `soundfile` is not available the loader falls back to the stdlib `wave` reader (with explicit 24-bit handling) and then to `PyAV` as a last resort.
 This ordering reduces decoding failures and surfaces the original decoder error when all fallbacks fail.

+The worker stores `music_only` alongside `gate_decision`, so API consumers can display or filter out clips that contain only background music.
+When `music_only=true`, the worker skips snippet transcription and translation, returns `language="none"`, and notes the condition under `raw.info.note`.

 ---